rahulsinghal1904/X-rAI-treehacks-2025/slc-xlr8/README.md

 *   Integration examples
 *   Impact visualization

 This prototype demonstrates how AI can augment human expertise in software project planning, offering a glimpse into more efficient, consistent, and high-quality project inception processes.
-Built with innovation and expertise by the SDLC Accelerator Team
+Built with innovation and expertise by the SLC XLR8 Team

 _Note: This is a hackathon prototype demonstrating the potential for AI-assisted project inception._